Alireza93336333393/Reinforcement-Learning-for-Algorithmic-Trading/README.md

 - [ ] make a better reward function
 - [ ] use other algorithims
 - [ ] and use better alphas no **public alphas**

+## env
+i use [this env](https://gym-trading-env.readthedocs.io/en/latest/) and i like it but if you want to change the reward function i highly encourg you to read [History Object](https://gym-trading-env.readthedocs.io/en/latest/history.html)